hbkworld/streaming-spec/complex_types.md

 devices MAY use the same signal numbers.
 The `Signal Number` is required to carry more than one single signal over a single socket connection.

-`0` is the `Signal Number` reserved for [Stream Related Meta Information](#stream-related-meta-information).
+`0` is the `Signal Number` reserved for [Stream Related Meta Information](#stream-related-meta-information) and [Device Related Meta Information](#device-related-meta-information).

 ## Data Byte Count

 This field is only present if `Size` equals 0x00.
 If so, `Data Byte Count` represents the length in byte of the data block that follows.
-This 32 bit word is always transmitted in network byte order (big endian).
+This 32 bit word is always transmitted in little endian.

 # Presentation Layer